antalsz/choose-your-own-derivative/README.md

 ## Compilation instructions

-Download and install the [stack] tool, then run the `stack build` command in this directory.
+Download and install the [stack] tool if you don't have it, then run the commands `stack setup` and `stack build` command in this directory.

 This code requires GHC 8.
+(You can skip `stack setup` if you already have GHC 8 installed.)

 [stack]: http://haskellstack.org